rexresearch

 above-mentioned position, whilst they strike the surrounding air

-rendering it ionized and consequently conductive, must at the same
+rendering it ionized and consequently conductive, must at the

-intensity of the negative charge will undoubtedly depend on the
+the intensity of the negative charge will undoubtedly depend on

-cathodal rays are generated.
+Roentgen and cathodal rays are generated.

-The electric waves sent continually by the generating station with
+The electric waves sent continually by the generating station

-space struck by the rays a true aerial conductor, which gets
+the space struck by the rays a true aerial conductor, which gets

-charged without interruption with electricity, for as the air is a
+charged without interruption with electricity, for as the air is

-the ionized air, Prof. Wimbledon Hill says:
+absorbed by the ionized air, Prof. Wimbledon Hill says:

 "Electric waves suffer the least absorption when travelling